Sebmolendijk/mcas-labs/module02/module02.md

     >:warning: If you are **not** able to connect to the log collector FTP service, verify that you successfully created the new log collector instance within Putty in previous steps.

-20. On the left pane, move to the **Desktop** folder and drag your demo Squid log into the folder named for your data source (**SquidLogs**).
+20. On the left pane, move to the **Desktop** folder and drag your example Squid log (From Step 7) into the folder named for your data source (**SquidLogs**).
 After some minutes, the log collector will upload your logs.

     ![Log upload](/media/dis-winscplogupload.png "Log upload")
     ![Log upload](/media/dis-winscplogupload2.png "Log upload")